wmerfalen/tdm/src/doc/classes/contagion.md

 		- Once you die
 			- You can order your corpse to explode

+	- Hellfire Incantation
+		- Adds incendiary and radioactive damage to all damage dealt
+		- Lasts 99 ticks

 ## Abilities that prevent damage ##
 	- Hellfire Circle